Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 It shouldn’t just be unique… It should add unique value.

-For example if your content is teaching people how to cook rice, it should show them a new way to cook rice and not the way every other article on the internet is showing them.
+For example if your content is teaching people how to cook rice, it should show them a new way to cook rice and not the way every other blog post on the internet is showing them.

 08: Content Reading Level